Audrey Sauret

 Audrey Sauret (born 31 October 1976 in Charleville-Mézières) is a French basketball player currently playing for Union Lyon BF.
-She has played the Euroleague with Valenciennes Olympic, Bourges Basket, UMMC Ekaterinburg and Cras Basket Taranto.
+She has played the EuroLeague with Valenciennes Olympic, Bourges Basket, UMMC Ekaterinburg and Cras Basket Taranto.
 She also played in the WNBA for Washington Mystics.
+She was inducted into the French Basketball Hall of Fame in 2019.

-She was a member of the French national team between 1994 and 2007, winning the 2001 Eurobasket. and was the team's captain in the 2006 World Championship.
+She was a member of the French national team between 1994 and 2007, winning the 2001 EuroBasket. and was the team's captain in the 2006 World Championship.